rantahar/debugging-c-cpp/index.rst

 Datatypes: Static and strong(ish) typing ........................................

+ - The type of a variable does not change
+ - But you can assign to a variable of a different type and the conversion is often implicit.
+ - Pointers can be assigned with abandon (but should not be.)

 C and C++ are statically typed.
 This means you specify the type of each variable when it is first created and the type cannot be changed.
 This protects you from a lot of problems you might run into in other languages.